caiks/WBOT02/README.md

 18|||||||||||||||||||||||

 The variance of the underlying lengths in model 88 is higher than 82.
 For example, at overlying path length of 10, there are more than twice as many underlying paths of length 7 (1303 versus 532).

+Why are there so many underlying from the same level1 decomp in models 82 and 88?
+Are these crown alignments?
+There are only 15 unique underlying models of 26 underlying variables in the last fud of model 88.
+Could be ancestors if have different entropies, but not likely given shuffle.
+Probably just ORing different underlying slices.

 entropy limit is different in model 88 versus 82 because of 32-valency